roc-lang/roc/www/wip_new_website/content/index.md

 > TODO only show this if you have JavaScript enabled!

-You can get a quick taste of Roc in this WebAssembly Read-Eval-Print Loop (REPL):
+You can get a quick taste of Roc in this WebAssembly Read-Eval-Print Loop (REPL).
+Try entering 0.1 + 0.2 here:

 <input placeholder="Try writing 0.1 + 0.2 and pressing Enter" style="width:600px">

 Roc code can compile to WebAssembly, so this REPL runs completely in your browser.
-It will keep working even if your network connection drops!
+No network connection required!

 ## Use cases